 Table 5 shows the corresponding results for the reopening likelihood of surveyed firms in February and May 2020, when we add hometown density and concentration (in logs) to the regression reported in Table 3.
-Exactly as predicted by the theory in Dai et al (2020b), we find a significant negative effect of higher density in both February and May (though for the former this happens when the cluster index is also included in the regression).
+Consistent with the case depicted in Proposition 1, we find a significant negative effect of higher density in both February and May (though for the former this happens when the cluster index is also included in the regression).
 The network-based adverse selection effect therefore provides a possible explanation of this result.
 The effect of hometown concentration is throughout insignificant.